hapax/hapax.github.io/assets/problem-time.md

 To me, these conclusions make no sense, and almost deliberately non-explanatory.

-But the fact there is a "thisness" at all does seem to be a metaphysical fact.
+But the fact there is a "thisness" at all does is a metaphysical fact.
-I think the quiddity of having a mind is mental sensation, or *qualia*.
+The quiddity of having a mind is the experience of mental sensations, also called *qualia*.
 These qualia seem undeniable, though efforts to explain them away, or comfortably ensconce them in a physicalist framework, are heroic and often amusing.